natanielmendes/nataniel-portfolio/README.md

 This project lists my certifications, studies and work experiences.

-This content is publicly available at https://nataniel.me or https://natanielmendes.com
+The website is publicly accessible from https://nataniel.me or https://natanielmendes.com